mikenguyen13/data_analysis/_book/27-regression-discontinuity.md

 Imagine a policy in which financial aid is awarded only to students whose family income falls below a certain threshold, or a marketing campaign targeted solely at customers with a credit score above a specified value.
 These cutoffs create a situation where treatment assignment hinges on a single continuous variable (e.g., income or credit score ) crossing a fixed boundary.
 This boundary, or **cutoff**, introduces a discrete change in treatment probability based on a smooth, underlying score.
 That is the central insight behind RD: when individuals just above and just below the threshold are otherwise similar, comparing their outcomes offers a window into [local average treatment effects](#sec-local-average-treatment-effects).

 The RD design exploits this structure by focusing on the "edge" (the region near the cutoff) where treatment assignment changes abruptly.
 While units far from the threshold may differ systematically, those close to it are assumed to be comparable, as if randomly assigned to treatment or control.
-This gives RD a compelling advantage: under relatively mild assumptions, it can deliver **credible causal estimates**, particularly in situations where [randomized controlled trials](#sec-experimental-design) (RCTs) are unfeasible.
+This gives RD a compelling advantage: under relatively mild assumptions, it can deliver **credible causal estimates**, particularly in situations where [randomized controlled trials](#sec-experimental-design) (RCTs) are infeasible.

 Originally introduced by @thistlethwaite1960 in their evaluation of merit-based scholarships and their impact on academic outcomes, RD has since evolved into a widely used econometric tool across fields such as education, healthcare, marketing, political science, and finance.
 Its theoretical foundation was significantly refined and extended in modern work by @imbens2008regression and @lee2010regression, who formalized its assumptions and estimation strategies.